A universal median quasi-Monte Carlo integration: Numerical experiments

 with a parameter $c>0$.
 When $c$ is not an integer, the $\lceil c\rceil$-th derivative of the function $x\mapsto x^{c}$ is not absolutely continuous but is in $L_q([0,1])$ for any $1\leq q<1/(\lceil c\rceil-c)$, which means that $f_4\in \cF_{s,1,\bsgamma}^{\Sob}$ if $0<c<1$ and $f_4\in \cF_{s,\lceil c\rceil,\bsgamma,q}^{\Sob}$ for any $1\leq q<1/(\lceil c\rceil-c)$ if $c>1$ is not an integer.
 This way, $\lceil c\rceil$ corresponds to the smoothness of this function.
 The factor $1/\exp(\lceil c\rceil j))$ is multiplied to model different relative importance for the individual variables.

 The results for $f_4$ with $c=0.5, 1.5, 2.5$ are shown in Figure~\ref{fig:test_20d_finite}.
 Here again, the left panel clearly depicts that Sobol' points cannot exploit the smoothness of integrands and the error decays at the rate of $N^{-1}$ irrespective of the value of $c$.
 Both of the two median QMC rules compare quite favorably even for such a high-dimensional setting and both achieve an error decay nearly of order $N^{-\lceil c\rceil}$.
-The observed slight fluctuation in convergence stems from $r=15$ random draws of point sets.
+Although taking the median has a stabilizing effect, a slight fluctuation in convergence is observed due to the fact that we randomly drew $r=15$ point sets only once for each value of $m=\log_2N$.
 Here again, the difference between the two median QMC rules is not significant.

 \end{example}

 \begin{example} Finally, let us consider the multivariate test function with infinite smoothness